zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ### Case 3: Both a floating point and an integer implementation are necessary

 In this case, in `q_impl` you can check whether the current operation can be fused by calling `self.can_fuse()`.
-You can then have both a floating point and an integer implementation.
+You can then have both a floating-point and an integer implementation.
 The traced execution path will depend on `can_fuse()`:

 <!--pytest-codeblocks:skip-->